 - 1 yard of 4C22

-I choose to make my bag with heavy weight 4C22 linen.
+I chose to make my bag with heavyweight 4C22 linen.
 This linen is 7.1 ounces per square yard and works well for this particular project.

 I’ve made this bag before in Natural linen, but today I am making it in a softened White linen.
 The softened linen goes through a different process when it is manufactured.
 There are no added chemicals or anything like that.
 The only difference between the softened and unsoftened linen options are the texture.
 I like both types, but just chose to go with the softened version today.

 With your sewing machine, just make a straight seam all the way along the two side edges.

 I couldn’t help but show it in a Natural linen just for fun!
 I know its obvious I am a huge fan of the Natural linen, but can you see why?
 I just love how it looks.
 I like the way it adds a rustic charm to my kitchen and home.The one pictured above is 4C22 Natural unsoftened linen, but you can look at all 4C22 linens by clicking on the button below:

 Fold the top of your bag in a 1/2 inch and then over again another inch.
 Sew this fold to create your drawstring.
 Leave a little opening at the end so you can slip your string though!

 Using a safety pin or paper clip, work your string through the opening and along the space.